-After a walk-off home run provided by Geovany Soto lifted Texas to a 3-2 victory on Monday night, Leonys Martin provided the fireworks.
-Martin belted a three-run, game-winning home run over the left-field fence for a 14-11 victory in 10 innings.
+After Geovany Soto's walk-off home run lifted Texas to a victory Monday night, Leonys Martin provided the fireworks Tuesday.
+Martin belted a three-run, game-winning home run over the left field fence for a 14-11 victory in 10 innings.

-The consecutive walk-off wins were just the third time in club history the Rangers accomplished such a feat.
+The Rangers recorded consecutive walk-off wins for the third time in club history.

-The Rangers picked up a game on the American League West-leading Athletics for the first time since June 27 after the A's fell to the Blue Jays 5-0.
-Texas ended the day five games back of Oakland.
+The Rangers picked up a game on the American League West-leading Oakland Athletics for the first time since June 27.
+With the A's falling 5-0 to the Toronto Blue Jays, Texas ended the day five games back of Oakland.

 Soto helped bring Texas to within a run in the eighth with his second homer in as many nights, this time a three-run home run to left.